msei99/pbgui/README.md

 First release with basic backtest and optimization functionality

 ## Roadmap
-- API-Editor: Rewrite the whole module and fix some errors
-- PBRemote: install api-keys
 - Live: Support Kucoin and OKX
 - Dashboard: Full Dashbord for history and results
 - Backtest: Configure Default Values